-Enter the security service configuration interface: Configuration > System > Security > Security Service.
+1. Enter the security service configuration interface: Configuration > System >

-Figure 6-18 Security Service
+Security > Security Service.

-2. Check the checkbox of Enable Illegal Login Lock.
+Figure 6-20 Security Service

-Illegal Login Lock: it is used to limit the user login attempts.
-Login attempt from the IP address is rejected if admin user performs 7 failed user name/password attempts (5 times for the operator/user).
+- 2. Check the checkbox of Enable SSH to enable the data communication security, and uncheck the checkbox to disable the SSH. - Check the checkbox of Enable Illegal Login Lock, and then the IP address will be locked if the admin user performs 7 failed user name/password attempts (5 times for the operator/user).

-Note: If the IP address is rejected, you can try to login the device after 30 minutes.
+Note: If the IP address is locked, you can try to login the device after 30 minutes.